 How can I find help?

-The Wellness League Search Tool can help you find free and low cost programs in your community to help you change your relationship with alcohol.
+Use The Wellness League Search Tool below to find free and low cost programs in your community to help you change your relationship with alcohol.
 On the search page, simply enter your zip code and the resource you’re looking to find like “alcohol dependency”.